reasonml/reason/src/vendored-omp/README.md

 ## Adding a new OCaml version

 We use [Cinaps](https://github.com/janestreet/cinaps) to generate boilerplate.
-You can install it via opam: `opam install cinaps ocp-indent`.
+You can install it via opam: `opam install cinaps ocamlformat`.

 Add the new version in [src/cinaps_helpers.ml](src/cinaps_helpers.ml)